 What do I need to know about travelling as an older volunteer?

 There are several things to think about when volunteering abroad over the age of 50.
-Your health, safety, and having travel and medical insurance are extremely important.
+Your health and safety are extremely important.
 We take all of this into consideration and ensure that you have the following when you travel with us: